AntonBergaker/miniSweeper/README.md

 Couldn't find an Android version that didn't make me accidently click the damn bomb everytime I tried to flag.

-Made in GameMaker Studio 2 for Android.
-Could probably work on iOS.
+Made in GameMaker Studio 2 primarly for Android.
+Could probably work on iOS aswell.
+PC build is available under releases

 ## Features
 * Controls that makes it really hard to mess up